Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) is destined for greater heights as its last quarter sales were 1,142 M - News Daemon

 Companhia de Saneamento Basico do Estado de Sao Paulo (NYSE: SBS) Trading Performance Indicators

-Take a look at Companhia de Saneamento Basico do Estado de Sao Paulo’s (SBS) current performance indicators.
-Last quarter, stock had a quick ratio of 1.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.69.
-Likewise, its price to free cash flow for the trailing twelve months is 11.30.
+Here are Companhia de Saneamento Basico do Estado de Sao Paulo’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 1.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.73.
+Likewise, its price to free cash flow for the trailing twelve months is 11.52.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.86